 AXOS Bank business checking accounts carry no monthly fees, no minimums, no ATM fees and offer unlimited transactions.
 If an out-of-network ATM charges you a fee, then AXOS Bank will refund whatever you were charged.

 The bank offers various sign-up bonuses for new businesses.
-As of May 2023, AXOS offered a $200 sign-up bonus for new business owners.
+Through August 1st, AXOS offers a $400 sign-up bonus for business owners opening new business checking accounts.
 Since offers may keep changing, check their website for current offers.
 AXOS also has plenty of account options available for business owners to pick from.
-They offer regular business checking, as well as interest checking for businesses with a 1% APY.
+They offer regular business checking, as well as a high yield interest checking for businesses with up to 4.01% APY.
 If you're looking to save, AXOS has four different types of savings accounts on offer for businesses.

 AXOS Bank also offers small-business CDs and CDARS (for larger deposits).
-The time frame for the CDs ranges from 3 months to 5 years.
+The time frame for the CDs ranges from three months to five years.

 Pros